RosettaCommons/documentation/scripting_documentation/RosettaScripts/RosettaScripts.md

 ```
 Anything outside of the \< \> notation is ignored and can be used to comment the xml file

+<b>Handy tip:</b> To get the empty template script above, you can run the rosetta_scripts application with the ```-print_template_script``` flag.
+If this flag is passed, the application prints the template script and exits.
+This is very useful when one is sitting down to write a new script.

 General Description and Purpose
 -------------------------------